Hashir789/db/README.md

 - **Dual deed categories**: Hasanaat and Saiyyiaat
 - **Flexible measurement systems**: Scale-based (Yes/No, custom scales) and count-based
 - **Hierarchical structures**: Deeds with optional sub-deeds
+- **Entry rules**: If deed has sub-deeds, entries can only be added to sub-deeds; if no sub-deeds, entries added directly to deed
-- **Daily logging**: Chronological entries with reflective messages
+- **Daily logging**: Chronological entries with daily reflection messages (one Hasanaat message, one Saiyyiaat message per day)
 - **Time-range analytics**: Daily, weekly, monthly, yearly, and custom date ranges
+- **Hide functionality**: Two types - hide from input forms and graphs, or hide from graphs only
+- **Achievements and demerits**: Conditional tracking based on deed/sub-deed patterns
 - **Social features**: Friend/parent-child relationships with permission-based access
-- **Default and custom deeds**: Predefined system deeds and user-created deeds
+- **Optional default deeds**: Users choose to accept default deeds (Namaz, Lie) during onboarding or skip them
 - **High scalability**: Support for millions of users

 ---